scala/scala3/docs/_docs/internals/specialized-traits.md

 The implementation in `IntHashMap` could exploit that fact that the key type `K` is known to be `Int` to pick a more performant algorithm, for instance.

 It would be great if we could use `IntHashMap` each time a specialized HashMap such as `HashMap$sp$Int$String` is referred to or created.
 In other words, `IntHashMap` should act as a drop-in replacement for `HashMap$sp$Int$String` that is selected automatically.
 A detailed proposal for this is left for future work.

+## Summary

+This proposal

+ 1. _Inline traits._ With them one can create specialized modules and classes, but no specialization on type parameters is possible.
+Inline traits also enable new patterns for meta programming.
+ 2. _Specialized traits and classes._ With them one can create class hierarchies that can require and exploit statically known type parameters.
+ 3. _Specialized overloads and path splitting_.
+With these additions one can create structures that can take advantage of statically known type parameters when they are available while still working for other type parameters as well.
+They also allow retro-fitting specializaton to existing libraries.
+ 4. _Hand-written specializations_.
+They allow to make use-defined algorithmic optimizations based on statically known type parameters.